-- Direct PLUS Loans: Both parents and graduate students can obtain PLUS Loans.
-Unlike with Direct Loans, however, your credit matters in determining your eligibility.
-PLUS Loans aren’t always a better deal than private loans, so comparison shopping is important.
+- Direct PLUS loans: Both parents and graduate students can obtain PLUS loans.
+Unlike with direct loans, however, your credit matters in determining your eligibility.
+PLUS loans aren’t always a better deal than private loans, so comparison shopping is important.

 To obtain federal student loans, students must complete the Free Application for Federal Student Aid (FAFSA).

-The Georgia Student Finance Authority administers the Student Access Loan Program (SAL).
+The Georgia Student Finance Commission administers the Student Access Loan (SAL) program.
 This program offers fixed-rate loans at 1.00% interest to eligible undergraduate students who need help funding their education.

-Some students need to fill a funding gap left by grants, scholarships, and state and federal student loans.
-Private student loans may be a good option, and they’re available through banks, credit unions, and online lenders.
+Some students need to fill a funding gap left by grants, scholarships and state and federal student loans.
+Private student loans may be a good option, and they’re available through banks, credit unions and online lenders.
 Loan terms vary among private lenders, so make sure you shop around.

-Consider the interest rates, repayment terms, and borrower protections offered by lenders.
+Consider the interest rates, repayment terms and borrower protections offered by lenders.
 Keep in mind that private loans won’t qualify for federal borrower protections or income-driven repayment (IDR) plans.
 You’ll also need good credit or a cosigner with good credit to qualify for private loans.

-A Direct Consolidation Loan won’t reduce your interest rate, however.
+A direct consolidation loan won’t reduce your interest rate, however.
 Your new rate will be the weighted average of the rates on your consolidated loans.

 Refinancing isn’t offered by the federal government.
 Instead, you’ll need to work with a private lender to refinance your student loans.
 When you refinance, you take out a new loan with different terms to repay your existing education debt.
-Students should shop carefully to find a lender offering the best rates and terms.
+Students should shop carefully to find a lender offering your best rates and terms.

-Choosing the right Georgia student loans is important because you don’t want to be burdened with unaffordable debt after graduation.
+Choosing the right Georgia student loan is important because you don’t want to be burdened with unaffordable debt after graduation.
 You should, however, prioritize applying for grants and scholarships before turning to student loans.

-In many cases, federal student loans are preferable to private debt, thanks to borrower protections and flexible repayment plans offered by the government.
-Compare loan terms carefully so you get the most affordable loan.
+If you do, compare loan terms carefully so you get the most affordable loan.
 It may take time to do the research, but it’s worth it to make a smart investment in your future.

-Interested in refinancing student loans?Here are the top 6 lenders of 2018!
+Interested in refinancing student loans?Here are the top 6 lenders of 2020!